adolfintel/TDF/README.md

 * `-m method`: compression method to use.
 Supported values are `zstd` (default), `xz`, `gzip` and `tar` (uncompressed).
 Not required if a file extension has already been specified with `-o`
 * `-p preset`: compression preset to use.
 TDF provides 3 presets for each method: `max` (slow but smallest size), `normal` (balances speed and compression), `fast` (favors speed over compression).
 By default, `zstd` uses `max`, which is very slow, `xz` uses `fast` and `gzip` uses `normal`, `tar` does not compress so this parameter will be ignored
 * `-f`: overwrite the output file if it already exists, otherwise it will just show an error
+* `-s size`: split the output file in a multipart archive of the specified size.
+Supported values are any positive integer followed by `M` or `G`, such as `100M` or `1G`. `auto` can also be used to automatically decide the split size based on input size, similar to scene releases (<1G: 100M parts, 1G-10G: 1G parts, 10G-100G: 5G parts, 100G-250G: 10G parts, 250G-500G: 25G parts, >500G: 100G parts).
+A script to extract the multipart archive will also be created, in case your archive manager doesn't support it.

 Examples:
 ```bash